2024 Olympics, opening ceremony: explanation of cultural references and nods

 The opening ceremony of the Paris 2024 Olympic Games, as grandiose as it was mysterious, electrified the whole world this Friday, July 26.
 But then, who was this mysterious, hooded, masked torchbearer, roaming the rooftops of the capital?
 From Austerlitz to the Trocadero, where he passed the torch to Zidane, the secret still hangs over his identity...
 [Read more]

-In the underground section featuring the Catacombs and Paris' s famous sewers (which can be visited, by the way), we also see a crocodile, a reference to a story that sounds like an urban legend but is nonetheless very real, that of Eleonore, the Nile crocodile who lived in the sewers of Paris.
-The image of this boat in an underground river could also be an echo of the mythical scene from La Grande Vadrouille, because yes, under Paris, the Bièvre also flows.
+In the underground section featuring the Catacombs and the famous sewers of Paris (which can also be visited), we also see a crocodile, a reference to a story that sounds like an urban legend but is actually true: that of Éléonore, the Nile crocodile that lived in the sewers of Paris.
+The image of this boat in an underground river could also be an echo of the mythical scene from La Grande Vadrouille, because yes, the Bièvre also flows under Paris.

 CrocodileCrocodileCrocodileCrocodile Did you know?
 A Nile crocodile once lived in the Paris sewers.